OctavioKh/mindsurf-api/README.md

 **2. Manual Verification**
 - Count the "?" in messages yourself - should match `questions_asked`
-- Look for keywords, should match `actions_identified`
+- Look for keywords (need, help, could, task, do) - should match `actions_identified`
 - Check timestamps - gaps >10 minutes should create new sessions

 **3. Use the Admin Panel**